YOURLS/website/blog/2014-01-13-whats-new-in-yourls-1-7-better-http-requests-handling/index.md

 ---
-title: "What's new in YOURLS 1.7 : better HTTP requests handling"
+title: "What's new in YOURLS 1.7: better HTTP requests handling"
 authors:
   - ozh
 categories:
-  - 'announcement'
+  - announcement
 tags:
-  - '1-7'
+  - 1-7
-  - 'http'
+  - http
-  - 'proxy'
+  - proxy
-  - 'utf8'
+  - utf8
 ---

 As you may know, [YOURLS 1.7](https://github.com/YOURLS/YOURLS/releases) was released a couple days ago ([announcement](/2014-01-10-yourls-1-7.md)).
 I promised a few blog posts highlighting the goodness and new features this version brings, so let's get started.